NotYourRootUser/diploma-dev/week2/README.md

 ### Reflection
 This week felt smoother since the workflow in VS Code and GitHub started feeling natural.
 Writing JavaScript and testing small pieces of code helped everything click faster.
-Winning Kahoot again was a fun bonus — two weeks in a row now.
+Winning Kahoot again was a fun bonus, two weeks in a row now.
 By the end of the week, I was starting to think like a programmer, not just someone following tutorials.

 <p align="center">